Easy baked Spanish mackerel with yuzu zest; the citrus flavor enhances the flavor of this delicious fish.

 Yuzu are grown in winter and Sawara, or Spanish Mackerel, is caught in spring.
 My blogger friend Robert-Gills from Shizuoka Gormet wrote an article about the fish here if you are curious.
 As I entered my 2nd year of food blogging, I’m trying to be aware of food ingredients that are in season, although seasonal changes are sometimes hard to experience living in California.

 This meal is very easy to prepare – marinate the fish and bake in the oven toaster for 25 minutes.
 During that time, you have enough time to prepare miso soup, rice, and 1-2 side dishes.
 I marinated the Spanish mackerel in the classic Japanese seasonings – soy sauce, mirin, and sake – and added yuzu zest.
 Poached kumquats are optional.
-They give nice refreshing taste and I like to eat them together with the fish.
-If you cannot find yuzu in your area, you can replace with lemon and adjust the flavor accordingly.
+They give a nice refreshing taste and I like to eat them together with the fish.
+If you cannot find yuzu in your area, you can replace it with lemon and adjust the flavor accordingly.
 If you enjoy yuzu, I have another recipe using yuzu: Pickled Turnip with Yuzu.

 - 1 cup water